The Elder Scrolls Online: Sales and user base

 The Elder Scrolls Online was the top-selling game in the United Kingdom for the week of April 5, 2014, for individual formats, and number two across all formats.
 When the game was released on consoles, the game once again became the top-selling game in the United Kingdom for the week of June 15, 2015, across all formats, becoming the year's second best-selling game at retail.
 The game was ranked the best-selling downloadable PlayStation 4 game of June 2015 in the United States and Europe.
 In the United States, it was the second and sixth best-selling game of June and July 2015, respectively.

-In February 2017, it was announced that the game had surpassed over 8.5 million in retail sales having around one million monthly active players.
-In June 2017, it was announced the game had more than 10 million players since release, and around 2.5 million monthly active players.
-In June 2019, it was announced that the game reached 13.5 million players lifetime.
-As of January 2020, more than 15 million copies had been sold.
+In February 2017, it was announced that the game had sold over 8.5 million units and had around one million monthly active players.
+In June 2017, it was announced the game had over 10 million players since release, and around 2.5 million monthly active players.
+In June 2019, it was announced that the game had reached 13.5 million players lifetime.
+As of January 2020, over 15 million units had been sold.
 Pete Hines called The Elder Scrolls Online the most successful Bethesda game from 2017 to 2021.
+By 2024, the game had generated $2 billion in revenue.